 What does it have to do with emails, specifically, attachments?
 Sending files by email poses a threat of personal data leakage for a number of reasons.
 First, you could send the file to the wrong recipient or forget to exclude certain recipients from a mass email.
 Second, cybercriminals might hack your recipient’s mailbox, gaining access to all the attachments in it.
 Consequently, sending unprotected files and storing them in your mailbox would violate the GDPR and may result in fines and lawsuits.

 When it comes to Microsoft Office documents, the solution is at the tip of your fingers: Office functionality enables you to set up password protection for any document in the File menu.
-However, personal data comes in all shapes and sizes – JPEG and PNG pictures, scanned and faxed PDF documents, screenshots, and so on.
+However, personal data comes in all shapes and sizes – JPEG and PNG images, scanned and faxed PDF documents, screenshots, and so on.
 You can secure any file against unauthorized access by packing it into a ZIP-archive and protecting the archive with a password.
 However, repeating the procedure manually for each and every file you send is a bit of a hassle – you could try an automatic tool instead, to make sure you never forget to protect a file.

 Outlook users will find a variety of third-party extensions and add-ins that are compatible with Outlook and automate a wide range of routine tasks.
 However, when it comes to legal compliance, it is recommended to opt for reliable solutions that have been in the market for some time, instead of jumping at novelty tools that were “freshly-baked” for the occasion.
 Thus, MAPILab suggests using its acclaimed add-in – Attachments Processor for Outlook.
 This powerful tool with a wide functionality can automatically compress your incoming and outgoing attachments into archives, protecting them with a password and therefore ensuring the compliance of your correspondence with the GDPR.